okv/east/README.md

 you can pass `--force` option to execute already executed migrations.
 This is useful while you develop and test your migration.

+You also can export `tags` array from migration and then migrate only migrations with selected tag specified by `--tag` option.

 ### rollback

 `rollback` has similar to `migrate` command syntax but executes `rollback`